 This is then reproduced in 13mm blue Dow styrofoam and becomes the base onto which everything else is attached.

 The internal frame of the fairing is made of thin ribs of the blue styrofoam cut using a “stanley” knife.
+This is higher density than the white stuff and can be sculpted and sanded.

-The ribs are tacked together onto the seat-backing using 5 minute epoxy (like Araldite)
+The ribs are tacked together onto the seat-backing using 5 minute epoxy (like Araldite) Each rib is traced as a mirror image to get the whole thing symetrical.

 The completed frame is reinforced with 50mm wide fibreglass tape wetted with epoxy resin (proper stuff for fibreglass work).